 When you’re young and in love, you know theoretically that, outside of an accident involving both people, eventually one person in the couple will die before the other.
 But for me it is no longer just an idea.
 It’s not just a logical understanding of life and death, I know intimately the pain I will likely face when I choose to love again.

 I could shut down my heart, surround it with a protective shell and choose not to walk that path again.
-In doing so I would save myself from the pain that made me want to scream in the night, cry so hard I nearly threw up and come close to passing out from hyperventilating.
+In doing so I would save myself from the intense sorrow that made me want to scream in the night.
 I could spare myself the pain.
 But to do that would mean I would miss out on something greater: love.

 Stronger than my fear of losing someone, is my desire to spend my life loving someone.